Residence Halls & Eastview Terrace

 Spring Semester and Summer Session

-Spring semester and summer session students who withdraw or take a leave of absence from the University prior to taking occupancy will have their contracts canceled and $100 housing deposit will be forfeited.
+Spring semester and summer session students who withdraw or take a leave of absence from the University prior to taking occupancy will have their contracts canceled and the $100 housing deposit will be forfeited.
 The University will retain the $100 housing deposit as liquidated damages.

 Withdrawal from School and Approved Release from the Contract after Taking Occupancy

 Students who took occupancy of a residence room and then withdrew from the University or were granted a contract release will receive a credit based on a prorated daily refund schedule upon check-out.
 No room and board base cost refunds are granted after the eighth week of the semester.
 All unused meal plan funds in excess of $5 remaining at time of withdrawal or approved contract release will be refunded at face value.
 However, at the end of the spring semester, any unused funds are forfeited and no refund will be given for the base cost.
-Students withdrawing from University must vacate their room no more than twenty four hours after withdrawal from school or approved contract release.
+Students withdrawing from the University must vacate their room no more than 24 hours after withdrawal from school or approved contract release.
 Credits will be based on the date the belongings are removed from the room and the key is surrendered, or the effective date of the withdrawal, whichever is later.

 Campus Meal Plan Refunds

-The housing deposit is non-refundable for first-year students, and will be retained by the University for the length of time that the student has a valid Housing Contract.
+The housing deposit is non-refundable for first-year students and will be retained by the University for the length of time that the student has a valid Housing Contract.
 The housing deposit is carried over year-to-year until the student no longer resides on campus.
 Once the student no longer has a Housing Contract for the subsequent contract period, the housing deposit will then be credited to the student’s Bursar account.

-If a student cancels the Housing Contract or withdraws from the University without notifying The Assignment Office, the housing deposit will be forfeited for administrative costs.
+If a student cancels the Housing Contract or withdraws from the University without notifying the Assignment Office, the housing deposit will be forfeited for administrative costs.
 If for any reason a refunded housing deposit is not accepted, negotiated, or other demand made thereof, within one year from the University's initial attempt to return such to student, the student agrees that any remaining housing deposit will be a general gift by the student to the University.

 The room rate and Campus Meal Plan base cost will be credited on prorated daily refund schedule after the student has received an approved Housing Contract release or officially withdrawals from the University.
 The refund amount is based on the date of the Housing Contract cancellation.
 The refund will be applied to the student’s Bursar account and will be refunded less any outstanding charges against the account.